cap-js/print/README.md

 ## About this project

-CDS plugin for SAP Print service (package `@cap-js/print`) is a CDS plugin that provides print service features through integration with the [SAP Print Service](https://api.sap.com/api/PRINTAPI/overview).
+The `@cap-js/print` package is a [CDS plugin](https://cap.cloud.sap/docs/node.js/cds-plugins#cds-plugin-packages) that provides print service features through integration with the [SAP Print Service](https://api.sap.com/api/PRINTAPI/overview).

 ## Table of Contents